-- (a) The CAO will advise academic staff members of the review cycle by June 1 of each year.
-Any candidates intending to apply for tenure must submit a letter of intent to the CAO, by July 15. - (b) The academic staff member is responsible for providing the following information to the CAO's office by October 15 for consideration by the PRC: - (i) a copy of the academic staff member's current curriculum vitae using a format appropriate to the discipline; - (ii) the academic staff member's Annual Report(s); - (iii) the academic staff member's teaching dossier (including a statement of teaching philosophy, sample course outline(s), and a sample lesson plan); - (iv) a research plan and evidence of scholarly work including copies of publications; - (v) a service record and evidence of service in both internal and external communities;
+- (a) The VPAR will advise academic staff members of the review cycle by June 1 of each year.
+Any candidates intending to apply for tenure must submit a letter of intent to the VPAR, by July 15. - (b) The academic staff member is responsible for providing the following information to the VPAR's office by October 15 for consideration by the PRC: - (i) a copy of the academic staff member's current curriculum vitae using a format appropriate to the discipline; - (ii) the academic staff member's Annual Report(s); - (iii) the academic staff member's instructing dossier (including a statement of instructing philosophy, sample course outline(s), and a sample lesson plan);

-- (vi) a maximum three-page self-reflexive essay outlining accomplishments, challenges, and areas for growth; - (vii) other material which the academic staff member deems appropriate. - (c) The PRC shall solicit all other relevant information for its deliberations, which will include: - (i) the candidate's letter of appointment; - (ii) the candidate's letter(s) of evaluation from previous reviews conducted by the PRC, with any letter of commentary from the candidate that might be attached; - (iii) the faculty member's Student Feedback of Teaching (SFoT) for the period under consideration; - (iv) written and signed letters or testimony from all relevant parties, including faculty, students, administrative personnel and support staff.
-Before any written signed letters or testimony that may contain negative commentary can be considered by the PRC, the following must take place: - (i) a summary of the content with names redacted is prepared by the CAO - (ii) The PRC will then have the opportunity to review the summary prepared by the CAO to ensure the summary is anonymized and accurately captures the content of the negative signed letters or testimony - (iii) the candidate shall be given seven (7) calendar days to respond to the summary - (v) a written evaluation prepared by the Academic Dean; - (vi) any material placed in the member's personnel file relating to any matters of discipline arising out of the member's teaching, research, or service; - (vii) any other information the PRC considers relevant.
+- (iv) a research plan and evidence of scholarly work including copies of publications; - (v) a service record and evidence of service in both internal and external communities; - (vi) a maximum three-page self-reflexive essay outlining accomplishments, challenges, and areas for growth; - (vii) other material which the academic staff member deems appropriate. - (c) The PRC shall solicit all other relevant information for its deliberations, which will include: - (i) the candidate's letter of appointment; - (ii) the candidate's letter(s) of evaluation from previous reviews conducted by the PRC, with any letter of commentary from the candidate that might be attached; - (iii) the faculty member's Student Feedback of Teaching (SFT) for the period under consideration; - (iv) written and signed letters or testimony from all relevant parties, including faculty, students, administrative personnel and support staff.
+Before any written signed letters or testimony that may contain negative commentary can be considered by the PRC, the following must take place: - (1) a summary of the content with names redacted is prepared by the VPAR - (2) The PRC will then have the opportunity to review the summary prepared by the VPAR to ensure the summary is anonymized and accurately captures the content of the negative signed letters or testimony - (3) the candidate shall be given seven (7) business days to respond to the summary - (v) a written evaluation prepared by the Academic Dean; - (vi) any material placed in the member's personnel file relating to any matters of discipline arising out of the member's instructing, research, or service; - (vii) any other information the PRC considers relevant.

 All candidate materials are to be submitted in the prescribed electronic format.
-All materials will be made available on a secure electronic platform (e.g. Docushare) to the members of the candidate's PRC.
-The original hard copy is retained in the CAO's office for consultation.
+The PRC may approve non-electronic formats if requested 30 business days in advance of the submission date.
+All materials will be made available on a secure electronic platform to the members of the candidate's PRC.
+Any hard copy materials submitted (as approved by the PRC) will be retained in the VPAR's office for consultation.